Malaysian names: Patronymic

-The patronymic is employed by almost all Malays in accordance with local customs as well as ones adopted from the Arabs, Hebrews and others.
+The patronymic is employed by almost all Malays in accordance with local customs as well as ones adopted from the Arabs, historically Jews and others.
 Sometimes the title part of the patronymic, Bin or Binti, is reduced to B. for men, or to Bt., Bte. or Bint. for women.
 Foreigners sometimes take this abbreviation erroneously for a middle initial.
 In general practice, most Malays omit the title Bin or Binti from their names.
 Therefore, the two examples from the paragraph above would be known as Musa Osman and Aisyah Musa.
 When presented in this way, the second part of the name is often mistaken by foreigners for a family name.

-When someone is referred to using only one name, the first name is always used, never the second (because it would be rude to call someone by his or her father's name).
+When someone is referred to using only one name, the first name is always used, never the second (because it would be inappropriate and rude to call someone by their father's name).
 Thus, Musa Osman is Mr Musa (or Encik Musa in Malay), and Aisyah Musa is Mrs/Ms/Miss Aisyah (or Puan/Cik Aisyah in Malay).
 Occasionally, however, a man's personal name comes after the Islamic prophet Mohammed's name, or the word Abdul.
 In such a case, the man will usually be referred to by his second name, if the third name is the patronymic.
 For example, Mohammed Hisyam bin Ariffin would be referred by the name Mr Hisyam, or Abdul Rahman bin Rasyid would be referred to as Mr Abdul Rahman.

 It is argued that the Mr or Mrs form of address is not compatible with the Malay naming system, probably due to the lack of family or surnames.
 It is therefore customary to address Malays using the Malay forms of address (Encik or Puan/Cik).

-Surnames

-A few Malay families do use surnames, such as Abang, Awang, Tengku, Megat, Nik, Wan, Raja and Che, which are passed down patrilineally, while others such as Merican, Khan and Munsi indicate an Indian Muslim ancestry (since these names are Indian Muslim in origin).
-Other common surnames includes Sayid or Syed (of Arab ancestry), Teuku (of Aceh), Daeng (of Bugis origin), etc.

 Honorifics

 In olden times, the first group of Chinese people in Malaysia used to be held in high regard by Malays.
 Some Malays in the past may have taken the word "Baba", referring to Chinese males, and put it into their name, when this used to be the case.
-This is not followed by the younger generation, and the current Chinese Malaysians do not have the same status as they previously had.
+This is not followed by the younger generation, and the current Chinese Malaysians do not have the same social status as they previously had.

+Nicknames

+Malays of the Peninsular have a unique convention of nicknames based on the order of their birth: